Configuration, Customization, and Standardization in a SaaS World

 Traditional legacy technologies from industry giants like CA, IBM, SAP and others take over 18 months to implement.
 They require a tremendous amount of customizations; tremendous amount of custom codes thus the 18 plus month cycle.
 This keeps the customer on a legacy version for a much longer period of time.
 Companies don’t convert to the latest version until they are 4 or 5 versions behind.

 With Enterprise SaaS solutions we are seeing a push towards standardization and a push to configuration as opposed to customization.

 Redecorating the SaaS room

-I view Configuration as redecorating the room.
+Configuration is akin to redecorating the room.
 Customization is knocking out walls and creating new spaces.
-The more of a solution you can configure, the easier it is for the customer to adopt it.
+The more you can configure, the faster the time to delivery and the easier it is for the customer to adopt.
 Configuration facilitates integration with existing processes.
 Faster implementation time so that the time to value for the customers is a lot faster on a SaaS platform.
-If you have high standardization and configuration you can move in to a new version of the platform.
-You can gradually push that new version out to your customer base.
-This way the customer is constantly on the latest version.
-The benefit the customer gets as part of the description fee is the fact that they have the latest enhancements of the product.
-They get the benefit of the innovation and R&D and use the new version of the SaaS platform.
+If you have high standardization and configuration you can move to a new version of the platform – literally overnight.
+With this approach the customer is constantly on the lat

 SaaS software vs legacy software